You are leaving our Website

 Training: Negotiation Management

-Participants develop their negotiation skills for demanding IT B2B negotiations: recognize dynamics, strengthen their position, achieve better outcomes.
-Practical and scientifically grounded, with a focus on technical opacity, complex licensing/pricing models, long contract terms, and power asymmetries.
-For beginners and experienced negotiators.
-Cooperation between qSkills™/nachnordosten: action learning with 6 simulations (PON Harvard, DRRC Kellogg) plus feedback and debriefings.
+Participants develop their negotiation competency for demanding IT B2B negotiations: recognize dynamics, strengthen position, achieve better results.
+Practical and scientifically founded, for beginners and experienced negotiators.
+Action-Learning with 6 simulations (PON Harvard, DRRC Kellogg) plus feedback and debriefings within the framework of an exclusive joint production for the IT industry by qSkills™ and nachnordosten.

 Agenda:

-- Value creation and value claiming in the negotiation process
+- Value creation and value distribution in the negotiation process

-- Typical mistakes in IT negotiations and their causes
+- Typical errors in IT negotiations and their causes

-- Three simulations for activation and experience-based introduction to the fundamental dynamics
+- Three simulations for activation and experience-based introduction to core dynamics

 - Structured debriefing after each simulation